usds/us-forms-system/docs/building-a-form/available-components.md

 ### Duplicate field validation

-User enters duplicate data in two fields.
-Validation included.
+This feature validates that a user has correctly entered duplicate data in two fields.

 ![Two fields with an error indicating the value of the entries must match](https://raw.githubusercontent.com/wiki/usds/us-forms-system/images/Duplicate-Field-Validation.jpg)